Codecademy/docs/content/postgresql/concepts/column-references/column-references.md

 ---
-Title: Column-References
+Title: 'Column References'

-Description: Column reference is used widely by developers to handle retrieval of column names and relevant data from a table.
+Description: 'Allow developers to retrieve column names and relevant data from a table.'

-**Subjects**:
+Subjects:
+  - 'Computer Science'
   - 'Data Science'
-    - 'Developer Tools'
-    - 'Web Development'
-    - 'Tables'

-**Tags**:
+Tags:
-    - 'Open Source'
+  - 'PostgreSQL'
   - 'Database'
-    - 'Column'
-    - 'Budget friendly'

-**CatalogContent**:
-  - 'learn-postgresql'
+  - 'Data'
+CatalogContent:
-  - 'paths/back-end-engineer-career-path'
+  - 'getting-started-off-platform-for-data-science'
-  - 'paths/resources/docs/postgresql/Concept/column-references'
+  - 'paths/design-databases-with-postgresql'
 ---

 In PostgreSQL, **"column-reference"** simply means the referencing of a column within a table.
 It is a very important **concept** in relational databases.
 As we are aware that a table consists of rows and columns, and each column symbolizes a particular element of data/information that can be manipulated to get results.
 Understanding column reference is a very useful skill for data scientists, analysts and administrators to efficiently query and analyse data.